duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

 }
 ```

+> You might be asking yourself, why is the callback named `ddg_spice_hacker_newz`?
+How does DuckDuckGo know to connect this JavaScript callback to the Perl package we wrote above? *The answer is in naming conventions.* The Perl package name we defined in the first line of `HackerNewz.pm` is used to determine the name of the callback:

+> DDG::Spice::HackerNewz => ddg_spice_hacker_newz

 ### Call Spice.Failed() If Nothing Returned

-Just because our Instant Answer triggered doesn't mean the API will necessarily return anything.
+Just because our Instant Answer triggered doesn't mean the API will necessarily return any results.
 Here, we check for the case of no response, error response, or empty response.

 The default code is a good start. **However, this code should be customized to fit the response of your particular API.**